Risks Of Money Market Accounts

 Before opening an MMA, compare banks to find accounts with low or no fees.
 Carefully read the terms and conditions to understand potential charges.

 Maintain the required minimum balance and limit unnecessary withdrawals to avoid extra costs.
-If fees are unavoidable, explore fee-free alternatives like high-yield savings accounts.
+If fees are unavoidable, consider fee-free alternatives, such as high-yield savings accounts.

 9. Liquidity Constraints